 Work in stemming has produced a number of different approaches, albeit tied together by a number of common assumptions.
 It is worthwhile looking at some of them to see exactly where Snowball fits into the whole picture.

 A point tacitly assumed in almost all of the stemming literature is that stemmers are based upon the written, and not the spoken, form of the language.
 This is also the assumption here.
 Historically, grammarians often regarded the written language as the real language and the spoken as a mere derivative form.
-Almost in reaction, many modern linguists have taken a precisely opposite view (Farmer, 1965 pp 2-3).
+Almost in reaction, many modern linguists have taken a precisely opposite view (Palmer, 1965 pp 2-3).
 A more balanced position is that the two languages are distinct though connected, and require separate treatment.
 One can in fact imagine parallel stemming algorithms for the spoken language, or rather for the phoneme sequence into which the spoken language is transformed.
 Stress and intonation could be used as clues for an indexing process in the same way that punctuation and capitalisation are used as clues in the written language.
 But currently stemmers work on the written language for the good reason that there is so much of it available in machine readable form from which to build our IR systems.
 Inevitably therefore the stemmers get caught up in accidental details of orthography.
 In English, removing the ing from rotting should be followed by undoubling the tt, whereas in rolling we do not undouble the ll.
 In French, removing the er from ennuyer should be followed by changing the y to i, so that the resulting word conflates with ennui, and so on.

 The idea of stemming is to improve IR performance generally by bringing under one heading variant forms of a word which share a common meaning.
 Harman (1991) was first to present compelling evidence that it may not do so, when her experiments discovered no significant improvement with the use of stemming.
 Similarly Lennon (1981) discovered no appreciable difference between different stemmers running on a constant collection.
 Later work has modified this position however.
 Krovetz (1995) found significant, although sometimes small, improvements across a range of test collections.
 What he did discover is that the degree of improvement varies considerably between different collections.
 These tests were however done on collections in English, and the reasonable assumption of IR researchers has always been that for languages that are more highly inflected than English (and nearly all are), greater improvements will be observed when stemming is applied.
 My own view is that stemming helps regularise the vocabulary of an IR system, and this leads to advantages that are not easily quantifiable through standard IR experiments.
 For example, it helps in presenting lists of terms associated with the query back to the IR user in a relevance feedback cycle, which is one of the underlying ideas of the probabilistic model.
 More will be said on the use of a stemmed vocabulary in section 5.